Bob Bell, Director of the SAU at Pinehurst Program

 We believe in providing students with the information they need to make informed decisions about their education.
-There’s no hidden fees or secrecy surrounding our tuition costs.
+There are no hidden fees or secrecy surrounding our tuition costs.
 We work to ensure our education is provided at a reasonable price.
-For the 2020-2021 academic year, St. Andrews @ Sandhills students can expect to pay a cost of $400 per credit hour, plus a $100 fee per course if full time student, or $50 fee per course if half- time student.
+For the 2020-2021 academic year, St. Andrews @ Sandhills students can expect to pay a cost of $450 per credit hour, plus a $50 fee per course and a $525 fee for books per semester.

 Filing the Free Application for Federal Student Aid (FAFSA)